 Feeling like your home’s existing space just isn’t meeting your needs these days?
 If so, you’re not alone.

-People across the nation are feeling the crunch of spending more time at home due to the recent explosion of remote work, distance learning, and other changes due to the pandemic.
+Homeowners in Minneapolis and across the nation are feeling the crunch of spending more time at home due to the recent explosion of remote work, distance learning, and other changes due to the pandemic.
 But with an intense seller’s market for real estate, and rising costs for creating a home addition, many homeowners are wondering how to make their existing house function better for their needs.

 Fortunately, many homeowners in our area have a great solution available to them—converting existing wasted space into practical, comfortable room to meet the need for an improved home lifestyle.